Description Download Workflow MSPA-Parameters MSPA-Examples

 The following images show the effects of changing the 4 MSPA-parameters Foreground Connectivity, EdgeWidth, Transition, and Intext.
 More details on these 4 MSPA-parameters can be found in the MSPA-Guide within GuidosToolbox.

-MSPA-parameter 1: Foreground Connectivity: the white circles show the difference when using 8- (left image) or 4-connectivity (right image) for Foreground Connectivity.
+MSPA-parameter 1: Foreground Connectivity: using 8- (left image) or 4-connectivity (right image) for Foreground Connectivity.

-MSPA-parameter 2: EdgeWidth: increasing the EdgeWidth will increase the non-core area at the expense of the core-area and may change the pattern class (white circles).
-Changing the EdgeWidth has no impact on the total foreground coverage.
+MSPA-parameter 2: EdgeWidth: increasing the EdgeWidth will increase the non-core area at the expense of the core-area and may change the pattern class of individual pixels.
+Note: changing the value of EdgeWidth has no impact on the total foreground coverage.

 MSPA-parameter 4: Intext: Intext can be used to add a second layer of classes inside perforations to the 7 basic classes (see the pixel value examples).
-When Intext is on (1) a pixel offset of 100 is added to the feature classes in the internal areas of the foreground objects.
+When Intext=1 (left panel) a pixel offset of 100 is added to the feature classes in the internal areas of the foreground objects surrounded by Perforation pixels.
 More details on Intext including a detailed table with pixel values can be found in the MSPA-Guide.
 When using the default setting Intext=1, the internal part of Background is further segmented into the two categories Core-Opening and Border-Opening (bottom panel).

 The following images illustrate MSPA examples for